 - National Association of Criminal Defense Lawyers (Member)

-- Women Defenders (Former Co-Chair and Member of Board of Directors, Emeritus)
+- Women Defenders (Former Co-Chair and Board of Directors, Emeritus)